xipki/xipki/assemblies/xipki-gateway/README.md

 1. Copy the sub-folders `bin`, `webapps`, `xipki` and `lib` to the tomcat root folder The folder `xipki` can be moved to other location, in this case the java property `XIPKI_BASE` in `setenv.sh` and `setenv.bat` must be adapted to point to the new position.
+   Note if you do not support all protocols CMP, SCEP and RESTful API, please delete the unsupported ones (cmp.war for CMP, scep.war for SCEP, and rest.war for RESTful API)
 2. Optional, configure the TLS listener in the file `${CATALINA_HOME}conf/server.xml` (we use here the port 8082 and 8445, can be changed to any other port)
     - Use NIO connector